Skip to content

 Install photobooth app

-Several ways to install:
+There are several ways to install:

 1. Method A: Install using pipx (easiest, recommended for Bookworm)